 Our vision is for everyone who is in need of our advice, care, and support to have the tools and resources they need for their journey towards the life they want.

-- Worked alongside 4,232 people across Dorset to secure their housing, maintain their independence and improve their health and wellbeing
+- Dorset First Point supported 2,075 people to secure their housing and improve their health and well-being

 How does our work change lives?